Loss-based prior for CART and BART models: Discussion and conclusions

-The loss-based prior approach described and used in this paper is not limited to the tree structure and can potentially be applied to other parts of the model, therefore, providing a unified and objective framework to design priors for BART and CART answering different needs.
-Indeed, the approach is flexible and depends on which tree statistics are used in defining the loss in complexity ($n_L$ and $\Delta$ in this article).
+The loss-based prior approach described and used in this paper is not limited to the prior we have shown.
+Indeed, it could be used both to design different priors for the tree topology, or to design priors for other model components (e.g. the number of trees).
+More specifically, the LB approach depends on which tree statistics are used in defining the loss in complexity ($n_L$ and $\Delta$ in this article).
 For example, in early experiments we used the depth of the tree and a conditional distribution on the number of terminal nodes given the depth.
 This prior did not perform well in synthetic experiments and we had to change statistics.
 Despite the prior was not optimal, this testifies to the flexibility of the approach and the ability to target specific tree's statistics and potentially tailor the LB prior on the problem at hand.
 In the same way, this approach can also be used to design priors for other quantities.
 For example, it has already been used to perform variable selection \citep{villa2020variable} and therefore it could be used to design a prior on the splitting rules that penalises for the number of predictors used in a tree.
 Along the same lines, it can be used to design a prior distribution on the number of trees in BART.
 This would be highly beneficial because for now (w.r.t the authors knowledge) we do not make inference on this quantity which is considered as a tuning parameter.
 Having a prior on the number of trees would allow us to make inference on this quantity based on observed data rather than trying different values and subjectively picking the best one.
-In conclusion, we believe our approach can provide a valuable and fruitful addition to the BART/CART model literature with the potential of opening up new lines of research in this field.
+In conclusion, we believe our approach can provide a valuable and fruitful addition to the CART/BART model literature with the potential of opening up new lines of research in this field.